astropy/astropy/astropy/extern/README.rst

 And for JavaScript:

-- jQuery_: This is used currently for the browsed-based table viewer feature.
+- jQuery_: This is used currently for the browser-based table viewer feature.

 - DataTables_: This is a plug-in for jQuery used also for the browser-based table viewer.

+Notes for developers about these JavaScript files (*jQuery* and *DataTables*): the minified files are the ones that are used in the table viewer feature, but the non-minified versions are also present in the ``js/`` sub-directory for packaging reasons.
+These files must also be distributed, to provide the source files from which the minified ones can be compiled.
+This is a requirement for Linux distributions such as Debian and Fedora.

 Notes for third-party packagers